-- b) Maps: In coordination with the GIS department, the Planning Section will use maps to illustrate areas of evacuation, SAR, damage assessment and any other issues that need to be graphically illustrated. - 3.
+- a) EOC Status Board: Used to list major incidents / problems occurring during an emergency event that need to be shared immediately when received and may need to be referenced later.
+Mission assignments to specific ESFs and emergency declarations will be reflected in WebEOC and may be recorded on this board. - b) Maps: In coordination with the GIS department, the Planning Section will use maps to illustrate areas of evacuation, search and rescue, damage assessment and any other issues that need to be graphically illustrated. - 3.
 The Information and Planning Section staff will be responsible for information flow, mission tracking, response planning, and status board.
 ESF-5 staff will operate from a designated location within the EOC. - 4.
 Due to the critical nature of information during a disaster, the Information and Planning Section will coordinate with all Sections and ESFs to obtain the most recent and reliable information regarding response and recovery actions.
 This information will be compiled into Situation Reports, Flash Reports and/or Incident Action Plans.
-In addition, the Section will promptly provide any information to the other Sections and ESF's that will potentially impact their assigned tasks primarily via WebEOC, partner calls and other modes.
+In addition, the Section will promptly provide any information to the other Sections and ESFs that will potentially impact their assigned tasks primarily via WebEOC, partner calls and other modes.

 - 1. If a disaster occurs in St. Johns County, the St. Johns County EOC will notify the State Watch Office using operational protocols. - 2.
 St. Johns County Emergency Management will request mutual aid from the SEOC using established protocols. - 3.
-The SEOC will notify St. Johns County Emergency Management if mutual aid is being requested for a situation occurring outside St. Johns County.
+The SEOC will notify St. Johns County Emergency Management if mutual aid is being requested for a situation occurring outside St. Johns County. - 4.
+St. Johns County Emergency Management will notify the appropriate ESFs required to respond to the EOC via AlertStJohns.